squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 However there are also significant disadvantages for this strategy, as outlined by Mark Elsen:

  * Intercepting HTTP breaks TCP/IP standards because user agents think they are talking directly to the origin server.
- * Requires IPv4 with NAT on most operating systems.
+ * Requires IPv4 with NAT on most operating systems, although some now support TPROXY or NAT for IPv6 as well.
  * It causes path-MTU (PMTUD) to fail, possibly making some remote sites inaccessible.
 This is not usually a problem if your client machines are connected via Ethernet or DSL PPPoATM where the MTU of all links between the cache and client is 1500 or more.
 If your clients are connecting via DSL PPPoE then this is likely to be a problem as PPPoE links often have a reduced MTU (1472 is very common).
  * On older IE versions before version 6, the ctrl-reload function did not work as expected.
+ * Connection multiplexing does not work.
+Clients aware of the proxy can send requests for multiple domains down one proxy connection and save resources while letting teh proxy do multiple backend connections.
+When talking to an origin clients are not permitted to do this and will open many TCP connections for resources.
+This causes intercepting proxy to consume more network sockets than a regular proxy.
- * Proxy authentication does not work, and IP based authentication conceptually fails because the users are all seen to come from the Interception Cache's own IP address.
+ * Proxy authentication does not work.
+ * IP based authentication by the origin fails because the users are all seen to come from the Interception Cache's own IP address.
  * You can't use IDENT lookups (which are inherently very insecure anyway)
  * ARP relay breaks at the proxy machine.
  * Interception Caching only supports the HTTP protocol, not gopher, SSL, or FTP.
-You cannot setup a redirection-rule to the proxy server for other protocols other than HTTP since it will not know how to deal with it.
+You cannot setup a redirection-rule to the proxy server for other protocols other than HTTP since the client will not know how to deal with it.
  * Intercepting Caches are incompatible with IP filtering designed to prevent address spoofing.
  * Clients are still expected to have full Internet DNS resolving capabilities; in certain intranet/firewalling setups, this is not always wanted.
  * Related to above: suppose the users browser connects to a site which is down.
 However, due to the transparent proxying, it gets a connected state to the interceptor.
 The end user may get wrong error messages or a hung browser, for seemingly unknown reasons to them.
+ * DNS load is doubled, as clients do one DNS lookup, and the interception proxy repeats it.
+ * protocol tunnelling over the intercepted port 80 or 443 breaks.
  * WebSockets connectivity does not work.
- * protocol tunnelling over port 80 breaks.
+ * SPDY connectivity does not work (HTTPS interception proxy).
  * URL-rewriting and SSL-Bump forms of interception are usually not compatible.
 SSL-Bump generates a fake server certificate to match what the server presents.
 If URL-rewrite alters what sever is being contacted the client will receive wrong certificates.
 OR, attempting to re-write a HTTPS URL to http::// - the server will not present any SSL certificate.
 Both of these will result in user visible errors.